-There are a number of different investments available that produce an income (or yield as it is also called).
+There are a number of different investments available that produce an income.

 Cash savings accounts pay an income in the form of an interest rate.
 They generally fall into two categories: easy access and fixed-term savings.
 Easy access accounts tend to have lower interest rates, while fixed term accounts usually pay a higher rate, with the pay-off being that you lock in your savings for a specified time period.